 We then analyze the quantitative importance of this mechanism.
-In a first step we calibrate the parameters of the model to micro data from Indian manufacturing plants.
-A neat result of the theoretical model is that the net benefit to delegation is summarized by a single parameter, which we can directly calibrate to the data.
-Hence, for the calibration exercise, we do not have to take stand on a particular microfoundation of the contractual game between managers and entrepreneurs.
-Next, keeping all other parameters at the Indian levels, we recalibrate this single parameter to match the share of managers in the US economy.
-This exercise shows us that if Indian firms were able to obtain the US-level benefits of delegation, the gap in lifecycle growth between India and the US was reduced by 50%.
-This quantitatively large impact stems from the fact that high-type firms see their returns to expansion increase and that stagnant firms are replaced faster so that the share of small, old firms drops substantially.
+As a first step, we calibrate the parameters of the model to micro data from Indian manufacturing plants.
+A particularly tractable feature of the theoretical model is that the net benefit of delegation is summarized by a single parameter, which we can directly calibrate to the data.
+Hence, for the calibration exercise, we do not have to take stand on a particular microfoundation of the contractual game between firm owners and managers.
+Next, keeping all other parameters at the Indian levels, we recalibrate this benefit of delegation parameter to match the share of managers in the US economy.
+This exercise shows us that if Indian firms were able to obtain the US-level benefits of delegation, the gap in lifecycle growth between India and the US would have been reduced by 30% to 50% depending on the firm age.
+This quantitatively large impact stems from the fact that when return to expansion increases thanks to more effective managerial delegation possibility, firms try to grow in size which then increases the competition and selection in the economy.
+Firms start to exit much more frequently but those that survive (mainly high-types) grow faster generating a steeper life-cycle profile.

 We then dig deeper into the fundamental determinants of the delegation benefits.
-Using cross-country data on the quality of legal institutions and on human capital by managerial personnel, we show that while 70% of the higher delegation benefits in the US stem from a more efficient court system, human capital differences between US and Indian managers cannot account for these differences in the efficiency of delegation.
+Using crosscountry data on the quality of legal institutions and on human capital, we show that while 46% to 70% of the higher delegation benefits in the US stem from a more efficient court system, human capital differences between US and Indian managers account for relatively lower portion of these explained differences in the efficiency of delegation.